2faint/2faint.github.io/README.md

-# Skidder X Main Website
+Skidder X

+## Skidder X is the best hub thats open source and free!
+# ok idk about that but still